What is a Profitability Ratio? Analysis, Definition, & Ways to Improve

 Financial figures can sometimes be adjusted or manipulated to present a more favourable image of a company's financial standing.

-Such practices can distort the actual financial health of a company, potentially misleading stakeholders, investors, and even management.
 It underscores the importance of a thorough review and understanding of the financial statements and the practices behind the reported figures.

 Solution: